sheinix/nft-erc20-sample-minting/README.md

+# Heroes On Chain 🦸🏻‍♂️

-# Sample NFT Minting with Specific ERC20 Token
+### NFT Minting with Specific ERC20 Token

+#### This project demonstrates:

-This project demonstrates a basic NFT creation with a random number generator and the ability to only mint with a specific ERC20 Token.
+- NFT creation with a random on-chain number generator from ChainLink VRF 🔗 (HeroNFT)
+- NFT Metadata Storage in Pinata 🪅
+- Deploy of ERC20 to Pay for the NFT 💸 (HeroToken)
+- To mint NFT is only possible by paying with the ERC20 deployed (HeroToken)

 The project is setup with HardHat:
 Try running some of the following tasks: